snuq/VSEQF/Readme.md

    Adjust the length of the active sequence and the next sequence to create a transition of the target fade length.
    This will also attempt to avoid extending the sequences past their end points if possible.

+####Fades Modal Operator
+The Modal Fades Operator can be activated by pressing the 'f' key over the sequencer.
+This will apply fades to all selected strips.
+If only the strip is selected, it will default to applying fades to both edges, if a strip edge is selected, it will default to applying a fade only to that edge.
+To effectively use this operator, you must be able to see the beginning or and of the selected strips.

+While the operator is running:
+* Move the mouse up to increase the fades on all edges.
+* Move the mouse down to decrease fades on all edges.
+* Move the mouse left or right to slide fades left or right.
+* Press 'F' or Middle-Mouse to switch fade mode (both edges, only one edge).
+* Type in an integer value to set all fades to that value.

+When you are satisfied with the fade positions, left-click or press enter to confirm, or right-click or press escape to cancel.